Uranium mining in the Bancroft area: Bicroft Mine

-Bicroft mining operations

-In 1952 G. W. Burns, a well-studied amateur prospector from Peterborough, found uranium deposits 16 kilometres (10 mi) southwest of Bancroft, near Cardiff township and Paudash Lake.
+In 1952 G. W. Burns, an amateur prospector from Peterborough, found uranium deposits 16 kilometres (10 mi) southwest of Bancroft, near Cardiff township and Paudash Lake.
 At another property near Centre Lake (between Cheddar and Cardiff), he observed purple rocks which he knew to be fluorspar, an indicator of radioactive geology.
 He brought the samples to Robert Steele in Peterborough who used a Geiger counter to confirm their radioactivity.
 The two then formed a partnership and immediately began staking land claims.
-Their slow careful staking disadvantaged them as others rushed to the area and staked their own claims; nonetheless, their work paid off and they started mining what the GSC confirmed to be uraninite.
+Their slow careful staking disadvantaged them as others rushed to the area and staked their own claims; nonetheless, their work paid off and they started mining what the Geological Survey of Canada (GCS) confirmed to be uraninite.

 In late 1952, Burns sold his property to a Toronto syndicate that formed into the Centre Lake Uranium Mines Limited, led by C. C. Huston.
 The company worked on the surface, opened an adit and started diamond drilling, mostly every 100 ft, sometimes 50 ft between the holes.
 A shaft was created in 1954.
 Simultaneous to this, Croft Uranium Mines Limited, a subsidiary of Macassa Mines Limited, formed in 1953 and discovered uranium north of the original site.
 In 1955 the two sites were merged under the ownership of Bicroft Uranium Mines Limited, with work focused on the Centre Lake part of the property.
 A shaft was sunk to 1300 ft and ten levels created.
 A treatment plant capable of processing 1100 ST of ore per day was built and operations started in late 1956.
 Production in 1957 was 405271 lb of U3O8 from ore with a grade of 0.0859%.
 Production increased to 1300 ST per day in 1958 and exploration started to the south of the site.
+Mining continued until 1963, producing about 2,470,00 t of uranium ore.